ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 - **Whichever patch/hotfix you start your playthrough, you should stay on until the end of your playthrough**!

 :::caution
 BG3 is still receiving Patches (major updates) and Hotfixes (small updates).
 These updates tend to introduce new bugs and issues to the game that may be difficult to distinguish from issues caused by mods (either with the list, or mods broken by updates).
-Major updates can also break Script Extender functionality, etc etc. This is why it is highly, highly recommended to disable automated updates.
+Major updates can also break Script Extender functionality, etc etc. This is why it is highly recommended to disable automated updates.
 :::

 ### 5.)
 Launching MO2